 Workplace safety is a growing concern among workers in the United States, primarily because of negative publicity that some incidents have garnered over the past several years.
 In 2014 alone, a total of 4,821 people were killed on the job, translating to 13 deaths every day.

 Many business people believe that some disturbing emerging trends indicate that an increased demand for workplace safety professionals is necessary.
 These trends include an increased presence or possibly diagnosis of mental illness, problems with drug abuse and addictions, alcoholism and greater exposure to harmful chemical substances.
 Many also know that a centre like Discovery Point Retreat in Dallas, is a recognized leader for the treatment of substance abuse disorders.
 Discovery Point Retreat in Dallas TX offers inpatient treatment for drugs and alcohol.
 If found in any of the above listed circumstances, do not hesitate to call an advisor.
+The Tampa Fl Rehab can help people start afresh and clean.

 Traditionally, workplace deaths have been associated with accidents on the job.
 These have dropped significantly since 1970 but still remain a problem in certain high-risk industries.
 The four main causes of workplace deaths are falls, electrocutions, getting struck by an object or becoming caught between two objects.